KeaganFerrao/REST-API-for-Video-Files/README.md

 ## Configuration

-The database includes a `setting` table where the following configurations can be modified:
+The application includes a `settings` table in the database where the following configurations can be modified:

 - **maxSize**: Maximum size (in KB) for uploaded videos.
 - **minSize**: Minimum size (in KB) for uploaded videos.